John le Carré: Early life and education

 Cornwell's schooling began at St Andrew's Preparatory School, near Pangbourne, Berkshire, and continued at Sherborne School.
 He grew unhappy with the typically harsh English public school regime of the time and disliked his disciplinarian housemaster.
 He left Sherborne early to study foreign languages at the University of Bern from 1948 to 1949.

-In 1950, he was called up for National Service and served in the Intelligence Corps of the British Army garrisoned in Allied-occupied Austria, working as a German language interrogator of people who had crossed the Iron Curtain to the West.
+In 1950, he was called up for National Service in the British Army, and was commissioned in the Intelligence Corps as a second lieutenant on 21 October 1950.
+He was garrisoned in Allied-occupied Austria, serving as a German language interrogator of people who had crossed the Iron Curtain to the West.
+He transferred to the Supplementary Reserve of Officers on 1 July 1952, and was promoted to acting lieutenant on that date with seniority from 29 June 1952.
 In 1952, he returned to England to study at Lincoln College, Oxford, where he worked covertly for the Security Service, MI5, spying on far-left groups for information about possible Soviet agents.
 During his studies, he was a member of The Gridiron Club and a college dining society known as The Goblin Club.
+He was promoted to substantive lieutenant on 19 October 1954, with seniority from 29 June 1952.

-When his father was declared bankrupt in 1954, Cornwell left Oxford to teach at Millfield Preparatory School; however, a year later, he returned to Oxford, and graduated in 1956 with a First-Class degree in Modern Languages with a German Literature concentration.
+When his father was declared bankrupt in 1954, Cornwell left Oxford to teach at Millfield Preparatory School; however, a year later, he returned to Oxford, and graduated in 1956 with a first-class degree in modern languages with a German literature concentration.
 He then taught French and German at Eton College for two years, before becoming an MI5 officer in 1958.